z3l4w5/tintin-space/content/docs/part1/chapter5/1/_index.md

 {{< hint info >}}
 **Customizing the generated HTML from Markdown**

 While generating HTML from Markdown, Hugo provides the developer with the flexibility to customize the HTML generated for a specific element.
 Special templates, called render hook templates, can control exactly how this rendering happens.
-For example, we can use the custom templates at layouts/_default/_markup/render-image
-.html, layouts/_default/_markup/render-link.html, or layouts/_default/_markup/ render-heading.html, and then decide on how to render the inline images, links, and headings provided in Markdown.
+For example, we can use the custom templates at layouts/_default/_markup/render-image.html, layouts/_default/_markup/render-link.html, or layouts/_default/_markup/ render-heading.html, and then decide on how to render the inline images, links, and headings provided in Markdown.

-These templates have access to the entire set of page and site variables, along with unique variables like .Level, .Text, .Title, and .Destination for the HTML headings, display text, appended title, and the provided URL in Markdown.
+These templates have access to the entire set of page and site variables, along with unique variables like .Level, .Text, .Title, and  for the HTML headings, display text, appended title, and the provided URL in Markdown.
 In chapter 6, we will create custom render hooks to control Markdown rendering.

 Note that the templates in the _default folder apply to the whole website.
 We can limit these to a set of pages by moving these templates to a specific content type.
 We will discuss content types in chapter 7.
 Developers can further process the generated HTML string using methods like findRE to replace certain substrings.
 {{< /hint >}}